 Core the pear, slice thinly and chop into 1-inch pieces.
 Chop the apricots into small pieces.
 Add the pear and the apricots to the bowl.

 Drain and rinse the almonds.
 Roughly chop them and add them to a saucepan.
 Over low-medium heat, toast the almonds, stirring frequently, for 3-5 minutes or until dry and fragrant.
 Try not to rush this—burnt nuts are the worst!
 Add the toasted nuts to the serving bowl.

 To make the dressing, whisk the vinegar with the spices and salt in a small bowl.
 Once the spices are well incorporated, add in the olive or other oil of your choosing and whisk again.
 I recommend this because salt and spices distribute better though vinegar or water than oil, so preparing the dressing this way helps properly season it.
 However, you can also just mix everything together and it’ll still taste great!

 Pour the dressing over the salad and toss to combine.
 Because Brussels sprouts are so hardy, this salad keeps well in the fridge for several days.

-I thought it might be difficult to find testers for this raw Brussels sprouts salad, but clearly I’m not the only Brussels sprouts lover in town!
-I hope you enjoy this winter salad recipe.
+I thought it might be difficult to find testers for this raw Brussels sprouts salad, but clearly, I’m not the only Brussels sprouts lover in town!
+I hope you enjoy this Brussels sprouts winter salad recipe.

 Life is a plate… Eat up!

 P.S.
 Thinking about nutrition school?
 Interested in Culinary Nutrition training?
-Discover the Culinary Nutrition Expert program, or check out some of these sweet love notes (look for the one by yours truly!) from my fellow Culinary Nutrition Expert graduates.
+Discover the Culinary Nutrition Expert program.